 - The Left Prefrontal Cortex.
 This is often referred to as the ‘Intellectual Mind’.
 In this area of the brain, we tend to get things right in life, come up with answers based on a proper assessment and are generally very positive.
 In grief, this area of the brain becomes UNDERACTIVE.

 - The Anterior Cingulate Cortex.
-The anterior cingulate cortex is involved in attention allocation, processing, decision making and error detection.
+The anterior cingulate cortex is involved in attention allocation, processing, decision-making and error detection.
 In grief, this area of the brain also becomes UNDERACTIVE.

 - The Amygdala.
 This area of the brain is the fear centre and is often referred to as the fight, flight and depression area of the brain.
 In grief, this area of the brain becomes OVERACTIVE.

-Telling a Child that someone has died
+Telling a Child that Someone Has Died

+An important part of children’s grief counselling is knowing the best way to break the news of loss or death to them.
 It is important to tell a child of any age when someone important in their lives has died, and ideally, this is done by someone who is closest to them.

 - Try to tell the child as soon as possible, in a place where they can be supported and away from distractions, for example, at home.